zackinaustin/ZZMiniStation/README.md

 I use a Promise to mimic the async call

 ## What to do next
+### Tag Suggestion
+The Suggestion is not filtered by the selected tags yet.
+That's the next very step I would like to do.

 ### React-router
 I thought about the react-router to deliver better single-page app experience.
 Due to the time limit, I decide not to implement it